dpereira-lima/Data_Visualization_Tool_lab/README.md

 With the aim of improving knowledge in these tools.

-The analyses are separated into directories and each one contains a readme file with a short explanation and conclusion of the data.
+The analyzes are separated into directories and each one contains a readme file with a short explanation of the analysis.